 The greatest financial risk to developing a passenger rail system within either corridor alternative is the potential inability to secure funding for construction, operation, and maintenance.
 Other financial risks could include issues affecting or delaying property acquisition and the cost of property acquisition, the volatility of material costs, and their effect on the overall cost estimate.
-Another factor affecting the total cost estimate is the cost share among competing projects, such as the North-South Corridor, and how costs would be shared between modes.
+The total cost estimate is also affected by the way funds are allocated for a multi-modal project such as passenger rail corridor shared with a highway corridor, as could be the case if the passenger rail parallels the North-South Corridor.